madrobby/zepto/core/_posts/1900-01-01-Z-isFunction.md

   $.isFunction(object) ⇒ boolean
 ---

-True if the object is a Function.
+True if the object is a function.